Tornado hits Michigan, killing toddler, while Ohio and Maryland storms injure at least 13

 Geiger said it wasn’t a super high-energy storm system, but the wind shear and other factors gave it a boost and created the rotation that allows tornadoes to form.
 He said the system was especially challenging because forecasters were issuing flash flood warnings and tornado warnings simultaneously, with some residents being advised to seek high ground and others sheltering in the basement.

-Geiger said his office would likely review the events of Wednesday night and use them as a training tool for staff.

-In Gaithersburg, George Mhaano told WJLA-TV that a crane might be needed to lift a tree off his home, so he would probably stay at a hotel.
+In Gaithersburg, Maryland, George Mhaano told WJLA-TV that a crane might be needed to lift a tree off his home, so he would probably stay at a hotel.
 When the tornado hit, Mhanno said he heard loud thuds and banging on the window, so he hid in a bathtub.
-Later, firefighters came knocking and told him to get out and he did.
+Later, firefighters came knocking and told him to get out, which he did.

 Credit: AP